 Within the cocoa growing areas surveyed in Ghana and Cote d’Ivoire, an estimated 30,000 adults and children were in forced labour in that industry, between 2013 and 2017.
-The research is produced by the Walk Free Foundation in partnership with Tulane University, Dutch chocolate company Tony’s Chocolonely and the Chocolonely Foundation and released today in Walk Free Foundation’s Global Slavery Index 2018.
+The research is produced by Walk Free in partnership with Tulane University, Dutch chocolate company Tony’s Chocolonely and the Chocolonely Foundation and released today in Walk Free’s Global Slavery Index 2018.

 The research reveals valuable information on forced labour in this region, for which data is scarce.
 In addition it provides further confirmation of the massive scale of child labour in the region.
 It is based on surveys conducted between August and November 2017 of 1823 adult and 1379 child cocoa workers in areas with medium and high-levels of cocoa production in Cote d’Ivoire and Ghana.

-“The sweet taste of chocolate turns bitter when it has been produced at the cost of men, women and children having been subjected to the cruelty of forced labour or child labour”, said Fiona David, Executive Director of Global Research at the Walk Free Foundation.
+“The sweet taste of chocolate turns bitter when it has been produced at the cost of men, women and children having been subjected to the cruelty of forced labour or child labour”, said Fiona David, Executive Director of Global Research at Walk Free.

 The research found that in cocoa growing areas surveyed in Côte d’Ivoire, an estimated 2000 children and 9600 adults were in forced labour between 2013 and 2017.